perblawiik/text-mining/README.md

-# text-mining
+# Text Mining Query Matching
-A text mining implementation for matching queries with a document collection.
+A text mining implementation for matching queries with a document collection using Latent Semantic Indexing and Nonnegative Matrix Factorization.